 The Rottweiliers Ears

-A purebred Rottie has medium-sized ears that are set far apart from each other on the sides of its head.
-They are triangular in shape and they fold forward with the tip of the triangle downward.
+A purebred Rottie has medium-sized ears set far apart from each other on the sides of its head.
+They are triangular and fold forward with the tip of the triangle downward.

 The Rottweiler’s Tail

 Some breeders dock Rottie puppies’ tails shortly after they are born.
 If the dog has a docked tail, it will be short and close to the body.
 The dog you are considering may not have had its tail docked.
 If not, the tail will be black with a slight curve and hangs down to the rear hocks.